Stair lifts are a cost-effective and construction-free way of gaining independence throughout your entire home.

 Can a stair lift be installed outdoors?

-Yes, there are stair lifts made for outdoor use.
+Yes, there are chair lifts made for outdoor use.
 Straight and curved rail stair lift systems are available and may be used in places such as your deck, patio or waterfront access.
-Most states will only allow outdoor stair lift installations on private residential properties.
-Outdoor stair lifts will even work in cold weather climates.
-Weather-resistant chair material and anti-rust railing ensure you can rely on your outdoor stair chair lift for years to come.
+Most states will only allow outdoor lift installations on private residential properties.
+Outdoor chair lifts will even work in cold weather climates.
+Weather-resistant chair material and anti-rust railing ensure you can rely on your outdoor lift for years to come.

 What if mom or dad objects to a stair lift?